asreview/asreview/docs/source/installation.rst

 This is a guide on how to install ASReview.

-- __Installation for Windows users <#install-asreview-for-windows-users>`__ __      - __`Installation for for macOS/linux users <#install-asreview-for-macOS-users>`__ __
+- __`Installation for Windows users <#install-asreview-for-windows-users>`__

-If you run into any issues during the installation, please consult `the troubleshooting section <installation.html#troubleshooting>`__.
+- __`Installation for for macOS/linux users <#install-asreview-for-macOS-users>`__

 Install ASReview for Windows users
 ----------------------------------

-Step 1.
-Install Python
+1. Install Python
 ~~~~~~~~~~~~~~~~~~~~~~
+This section explains how to install Python on your computer.
 The ASReview software runs with Python in the background.
 Therefore, running ASReview requires having Python 3.6+ installed.
 More knowledge about Python is not necessary to run ASReview.

 First, check if Python is already installed on your computer.
 To do this, open the Command Prompt (search for ``CMD.exe``).
 Within this prompt, execute the following: